pldiiw/1arc/doc/design/gui.md

 Aside these two you can find the display.
 The last two components are located are the bottom of the screen, from left to right: the memory section and the keypad section.
+We will end the description of our GUI with how sound and shortcuts are managed.

 Let's examine each of these components.